SapphireHacks/AfriHacks2023-MedAI-Backend/README.md

-# Medai - Node.js Frontend
+# Medai - Node.js Backend

 Welcome to the Medai project!
 This is the frontend repository built with Node.js.